Push120910/Experiment-1/README.md

 3. Q point stability is attained in saturation region thus helping in attaining linear amplification .

-4. The Mosfet gain is increased in mid band frequency range |(small signal analysis).
+4. The Mosfet gain is increased in mid band frequency range (small signal analysis).

+5. The Transient analysis reveleas the response of the circuit to time domain ssignal and determines how quickly the circuit responds to variation.\
+This is essential in high speed applications.

+6.AC Analysis helps in designing circuits with desired gain and helps in impedance matching.\
+Also helps in understanding the frequency response and small signal behaviour of the circuit.

 ## Circuit 2:
 ## Theory :